borbware/unity-basics-course/programming/3-classes-methods.md

 * See example in [Unity class example](#unity-class-example) ([slide 3](#3))!

 ## Reference type vs value type
-  * value types actually contain the value
+  * value types actually store the value
-  * reference types contain the memory address to where the value is stored
+  * reference types store *the memory address* to where the value is actually stored
   * Value types
       * int, float, double, bool...
       * Structs